Haiphong: Climate

-Haiphong features a humid subtropical climate with hot, humid summers and warm, dry winters.
+Haiphong features a humid subtropical climate (Koppen: Cwa) with hot, humid summers and warm, dry winters.
 The city is noticeably wetter from April through October; roughly 90% of the city's annual rainfall (which totals approximately 1700 mm) typically falls during these months.
 There is a noticeable difference in temperatures between the city's winters and summers.
 Haiphong's coolest months, January and February, sees average high temperatures reach 20 C and average low temperatures at around 14 C. Its warmest months, June and July, sees average high temperatures hover around 33 C and average low temperatures at around 26 C. Sea temperatures range from a low of 21 °C in February to a high of 30 °C during the months of July and August.

-Administrative divisions
+Administration

+Hai Phong is subdivided into 45 wards, 67 communes and 2 special zones (Bạch Long Vĩ and Cát Hải).

-Haiphong is subdivided into 15 district-level sub-divisions:
+Before 2025, Haiphong was subdivided into 15 district-level sub-divisions, consisting of 8 urban districts, 6 rural districts and 1 municipal city (sub-city):

 They are further subdivided into 10 commune-level towns (or townlets), 148 communes, and 72 wards.

 Table of local government districts

 Economy

 Haiphong is a major economic center of the North in particular and Vietnam in general both.
 Under French domination, Haiphong was level 1 city, equal to Saigon and Hanoi.
 The last years of the 19th century, the French had proposed to build Haiphong into the economic capital of Indochina.

 Today, Haiphong is still one of the most important economic centers of Vietnam.
 In 2009, Haiphong state budget revenue reached 34,000 billion Vnd.
 In 2011, budget revenues in the city reached 47,725 billion, increase 19% compared to 2010.
 In 2015, total revenues of the city reached 56 288 billion.
 Government plans that to 2020, Haiphong's revenues will be over 80,000 billion and the domestic revenue reach 20.000 billion.
 In the ranking of the Provincial Competitiveness Index (PCI) 2013 of Vietnam, Haiphong city ranked at No. 15/63 provinces.

 Haiphong has relationship of trading goods with more than 40 countries and territories around the world.
 Haiphong is striving to become one of the largest commercial centers of the country.

+On Vietnam's Provincial Competitiveness Index 2023, a key tool for evaluating the business environment in Vietnam’s provinces, Hai Phong received a score of 70.34.
+This was an improvement from 2022 in which the province received a score of 70.76.
+In 2023, the province received its highest scores on the 'Labor Policy' and 'Time Costs' criterion and lowest on 'Policy Bias' and ‘Transparency’.